The Future of Reliability

 by Carl S. Carlson Leave a Comment

-Carl and Fred discussing the dynamics of teams, how they work, and what can go wrong.
+Carl and Fred discussing the underlying mechanisms of failure, and how they impact our analysis and understanding of reliability.

 ᐅ Play Episode